kubernetes-sigs/kubebuilder/docs/book/src/migration/manually_migration_guide_gov3_to_gov4.md

 ## Migration from project config version "go/v3" to "go/v4"

-Update `PROJECT` file layout which stores the information about the resources are use to enable plugins to make useful decisions when scaffolding.

-Furthermore, the `PROJECT` file itself is now versioned.
-The `version` field corresponds to the version of the `PROJECT` file itself, while the `layout` field indicates the scaffolding and the primary plugin version in use.
+Update the `PROJECT` file layout which stores information about the resources that are used to enable plugins make useful decisions while scaffolding.
+The `layout` field indicates the scaffolding and the primary plugin version in use.

-Update:
+### Steps to migrate

+#### Migrate the layout version into the PROJECT file

+The following steps describe the manual changes required to bring the project configuration file (`PROJECT`).
+These change will add the information that Kubebuilder would add when generating the file.
+This file can be found in the root directory.

+Update the PROJECT file by replacing:

 ```yaml
 layout: